 He Must Rule

-Christ the King 2017 The feast of Christ The King sums up our faith in the Incarnate God and makes us pray “Thy Kingdom Come.”
+The feast of Christ The King sums up our faith in the Incarnate God and makes us pray “Thy Kingdom Come.”
 As good subjects we should know the catechism, pray and give ourselves in return for the divine self sacrifice of Our Lord.
-We have the examples of the saints who…
+We have the examples of the saints who have done so and were the means of the miraculous in this world.
+Such are needed today when Christianity faces its bleakest future.

 The Sanctuary

-18th Sunday after Pentecost 2017 The story of the paralytic shows Christ’s power to forgive sins and encourages all sinners to seek mercy, even through ones friends.
+The story of the paralytic shows Christ’s power to forgive sins and encourages all sinners to seek mercy, even through ones friends.
 Our chapel tour continues with the explanation of the Beatitudes as the hallmarks of holiness.
-An in depth study of the sanctuary tells of its different features and the meaning…
+An in depth study of the sanctuary tells of its different features and the meaning of these fulfillments of the Old Testament’s Holy of Holies.

 Blessed Be The Holy Eucharist